weecology/MATSS/CONTRIBUTING.md

 2. Run `devtools::document()` to generate the documentation files and update the `NAMESPACE` file.
 3. Run `devtools::install()` to install the new version of the package.
 4. Run `devtools::test()` to run the test scripts on the new version of the package.
+5. Run `pkgdown::build_site()` to update the pkgdown site built from the documentation.

 If you are also prepping the package as a whole, then you will also want to run `devtools::check()` and/or `devtools::check_cran()` to make sure that the package is complete.